 Not Buying a Remote Car Starter With Enough Range

 I use the word “range” even though I hate to.
-Manufacturers have no choice but to put “500-foot range” or “3000-foot range” on their packaging.
-It is important to keep in mind that these are absolute perfect word numbers.
-No RF interference, no walls, no windows, and no buildings to go around… In other words, the middle of the desert!
+Manufacturers have no choice but to put “500-foot range” or “3,000-foot range” on their packaging.
+It is important to keep in mind that these are absolutely perfect numbers – in environments with no RF interference, no walls, no windows and no buildings to go around… In other words, the middle of the desert!

 Don’t shortchange yourself with transmitter range (power).
-You are going to use your starter at more places than your home or work.
-You will want to use it at the mall, sporting events, parking garages, hospitals, etc. If in doubt, pay a little more to get a more powerful unit.
+You are going to use your starter in more places than your home or workplace.
+You will want to use it from the mall, sporting events, parking garages, hospitals, restaurants, etc. If in doubt, pay a little more to get a more powerful unit.
 You want your car to be running when you get to it!

 Not Having Your Remote Car Starter Professionally Installed

-DO NOT trust the install to your family mechanic.
+Do not trust the install to your family or your local mechanic.
 You wouldn’t bring your vehicle to the local mobile electronics installer for an engine overhaul or transmission repair.
-Don’t take your vehicle to the local mechanic for a remote starter install.
 Go to a specialist!

-Above all, DO NOT trust your cousin, your friend, or your cousin’s friend to do the install!
-Unless they are a seasoned installer with real world experience, they are not qualified for today’s vehicles.
+Above all, do not trust your cousin, your friend or your cousin’s friend to do the install!
+Unless someone is a seasoned installer with real-world training and experience, they are not qualified to work on today’s vehicles.

-Obviously, there are likely some exceptions to my comments above but the exceptions are far and few between.
+Obviously, there may be some exceptions to these comments, but the exceptions are few and far between.
 Use your head!

 You can buy a remote car starter at the local auto parts store for $79.99.
 It comes with an instructional DVD that claims that you can install it yourself.
 Don’t believe it.
 You probably can’t!
 These remote starters are usually of lower quality than the units that you would buy at a specialty retailer like Mobile Edge.
-In most cases, a quality manufacturer of remote car starters will require professional installation and frown upon over the counter sales.
-They know that the odds of failure decrease exponentially when a professional is doing the work.
+In most cases, a quality manufacturer of remote car starters will require professional installation and frown upon over-the-counter sales.
+They know that the odds of failure decrease exponentially when a professional does the work.

 Not Getting a Remote Car Starter With the Proper Feature Set

 Remote car starters offer a lot of convenience options.
 Be sure to ask the right questions when buying your starter.
-Some models are simply what they sound like: A remote car starter.
+Some models are simply what they sound like: a remote car starter, and nothing more.
 They start and stop the vehicle from a distance.
-That’s it and that might be good enough for you.
-Others have multiple functions ranging from keyless entry and trunk release to heated seats and rear window defrost.
+That’s it, and that might be good enough for you.
+Others have multiple functions, ranging from keyless entry and trunk release to heated seats and rear window defrost.

 A common mistake when considering options includes assuming that certain things might “just work” with the starter.
 For example, the rear window defroster will not just come on if you left it on.
-It is on a latched output that resets when the power is shut off.
-This feature needs to be specifically added to almost all installs.
+It is on a latched output that resets when the power is shut off – that is, every time you turn off the vehicle.
+This feature has to be specifically added to almost all installs.

 A quality shop can talk you through these options and make recommendations based on your needs.
 If you find a shop you trust, the rest is easy.

-Buying A Remote Starter From One Place And Getting It Installed At Another
+Buying a Remote Starter at One Place and Getting It Installed at Another

-For much more detailed information on purchasing a remote car starter, please consider The Ultimate Remote Car Starter Buying Guide.
-It is filled with over 25 pages of great advice to ensure that your buying experience is a great one!
+For much more detailed information about purchasing a remote car starter, please consider The Ultimate Remote Car Starter Buying Guide.
+It is filled with more than 25 pages of great advice to ensure that your buying experience is a great one!